gliuzzi/QPL/README.md

 ### Folders description
 1. randqp - this is were random QP instances are stored.
 Problems are provided as .mat Matlab files
+2. Form_select - this is were the codes are stored

 Copyright 2021